 3 Metropolitan Water Supply, Sewerage, and Drainage Act 1909.

-4 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time this compilation was prepared, the former Department of Land Administration was called the Department of Land Information.
+4 Footnote no longer applicable.

 5 Under the Alteration of Statutory Designations Order 2003 a reference in any law to the Department of Mines is to be read and construed as a reference to the Department of Industry and Resources.

 6 Marginal notes in the Country Towns Sewerage Act 1948 referring to other legislation have been omitted from this compilation.